magento/devdocs/src/guides/v2.3/graphql/queries/index.md

 *  `products`

 {:.bs-callout-info}
-The `products` query does not support full text search in the context of staging.
-As a result, do not include the `search` input attribute in your staging `products` queries.
+The `products` query does not support full text search in the context of staging, because staged content is not indexed.
+Therefore, omit the `search` input attribute in your staging `products` queries.

-A staging query requires two specialized headers to return information about a campaign:
+A staging query requires two specialized headers:

-Header name | Description t
+Header name | Description
 --- | ---
 `Authorization Bearer: <authorization_token>` | An admin token.
 Use the `GET /V1/integration/admin/token` REST endpoint to generate this token.
 `Preview-Version` | A timestamp (seconds since January 1, 1970) that is inside the range of dates of the campaign you are querying.

 Magento returns an authorization error if you specify an invalid token or do not include both headers.
-If the specified timestamp does not correspond to a date in an active campaign, Magento returns value based on the current storefront settings.
+If the specified timestamp does not correspond to a date in a scheduled campaign, Magento returns value based on the current storefront settings.

 Magento also returns an error if you specify these headers with any other query or any mutation.

 ### Example campaign

-The example staging queries are based on a simple campaign that creates a custom category and catalog sales rule using the Luma sample data.
+The example staging queries in this section are based on a simple campaign that creates a custom category and catalog sales rule using the Luma sample data.
 By default, the custom category and sales rule are disabled but become enabled while the campaign takes effect.

 The following steps describe how to create this example campaign.